 What we liked

 WordPress integration and AI builder: Bluehost supports one-click WordPress installation for all users via its web hosting management dashboard and has an official WordPress recommendation.
-It also features a very easy-to-use AI website builder optimized specifically for WordPress.
+It features a very easy-to-use AI website builder optimized specifically for WordPress and is one of the most affordable WordPress providers.

 Security features: Bluehost offers SiteLock Essentials, SSL monitoring, IP blockers, and DDoS protection as standard across all hosting plans.
 It also comes packed with a Cloudflare CDN for enhanced security and performance.